-When I first discovered the idea of a painting as a window, I was pulled in by what would exist beyond the window frame.
+When I first discovered the idea of a painting as a window, I wondered what existed beyond the window frame.
 Did the picture extend in all directions?
 If so, how far?
-By cropping a view of something larger, the picture frame suggested an infinite landscape.
+By cropping a view of something larger, the window suggested an infinite landscape.
 That landscape has captivated my attention ever since — not because I’m compelled to understand it, but because I cannot.

 In this process of engaging with the infinite landscape and the “why is there anything?” question, I’ve arrived at the following:

 • I think of a painting as a record, like writing or a musical score.
-Their structure is often a single path or line that “continues” off the canvas, or else it’s a set of layers, like chapters, creating a history reaching the moment of completion of the painting.
+Their structure is often a single path or line that “continues” off the canvas; or else it’s a set of layers, like chapters, that shows a history culminating in the present.

-• My brushstrokes are parallel lines like barcodes.
+• My brushstrokes are sets of parallel lines like barcodes.
 In Euclidean geometry, parallel lines are lines that never intersect, even at infinity.
+Why I am drawn to them is still mysterious to me, but it probably has something to do with the complete directional freedom of the line as a whole as well as the rigid internal laws of its parallel components.

-• The brushstrokes form segments – like sentences or paragraphs – because the brush runs out of paint and must be reloaded.
-The segments force me to address the transitions, another analog.
+• The brushstrokes are segments – like sentences or paragraphs – because the brush runs out of paint — thus raising real-world questions about transitions in space and time.

-• When I scale up from small to large, the edges appear like coastlines but I’m forced to choose a finite level of detail and ignore the infinite fractal allusions.
+• When I scale up from small to large, the edges take on the complexity of fractal coastlines, so I’m forced to choose a level of detail that falls within the limits of my skill and materials.

 See other Statements for each body of work.